songmayphan/Making-my-Website/README.md

 Day 7: Cascade, Inheritence, and Specificity with box model
 Log:  update borders, margin and background color to classes
       learn about pixels and arithmetic to calculate pixels in CSS

+Jun 20, 2018 5pm- 6pm
+Day 8: Margin for the paragraphs, aligning for paragraphs.
+Log:  Modify pixels and margins